 how to express yourself better

 Sometimes you’re in the middle of expressing yourself, it’s going awry, and then someone cuts you off to express their views?
 “What the heck?!
 I’ve just been interrupted while telling my rambling story.
 Oh, well, I guess I got saved.”

-Do you know people who seem to be able to express themselves well in any situation?
+Do you know people who seem able to express themselves well in any situation?

+how to express yourself better